What Are the Rules to Using Color in Stage Lighting?

 However, as you become a more experienced lighting designer you will find you sometimes want to stray away from these rules, it can look great when you do.

-Want to learn more about when to use colour in your show?
+Want to learn more about when to use color in your show?
 Read the full post here!

-Wrapping it up – Adding Colour to Your Show
+Wrapping it up – Adding Color to Your Show

-Hopefully, by reading this guide you’ve gained a few tips to add some colour into the lighting scheme at your church, in your band or other show.
+Hopefully, by reading this guide you’ve gained a few tips to add some color into the lighting scheme at your church, in your band or other show.

-Starting out with a splash of colour on a wall or as backlight can be a great place to start to begin to learn how colour works.
+Starting out with a splash of color on a wall or as backlight can be a great place to start to begin to learn how color works.

 Not a Labs Member?
 Click Here to Learn More about Learn Stage Lighting Labs!!